OsaPL/Versus-Brawl/README.md

 - SuperEasy<sup>TM</sup> to extend with new races (👻mostly true, but there are still few hardcoded places)
 - Randomized character apperance (👻almost completely done, missing some variants, colors look whack sometimes)
 - Custom weapons and ability to carry big weapons on your back
-- 👻NPC opponents support (this will rely on map maker to implement detailed paths)
+- NPC opponents support (this will rely on map maker to implement detailed paths)

 # FAQ